Shane32/GraphQL.AspNetCore3/README.md

   `application/x-www-form-urlencoded`, `multipart/form-data`, or `text/plain`.
 - The request includes a non-empty `GraphQL-Require-Preflight` header.

-To disable this behavior, set the `CsrfProtectionEnabled` option to `false` in the `GraphQLServerOptions`.
+To disable this behavior, set the `CsrfProtectionEnabled` option to `false`.

 ```csharp
 app.UseGraphQL("/graphql", config =>